 Play games: Pull out some board games that haven’t been played in awhile and challenge your kids to play them all.
 Check out this list of 100+ games for families to enjoy.

 Host a play date: I have found that as kids get older, play dates aren’t really anymore work because the friends keep each other entertained.
 Even better – as a parent if they want to do a swap.
 Your kids go to their house for one day and you host a day.

 Have a movie marathon night: Get into pajamas early and plan a movie marathon.
 To make it extra special, make popcorn and hot chocolate.
+(This microwave popcorn popper is our favorite and saves so much money!)
 We did this over the weekend and the kids were so delighted.
 It was a reminder to me that things don’t have to be complicated to be fun.

 Bake together: Just because the holidays are over doesn’t mean you can’t bake.
 We are making sugar cookies this week because we ran out of time before Christmas.
 Sugar cookies and cookie cutters are fun anytime.

 Visit a local museum: Spend a few hours visiting a local museum.
 This is especially perfect for a cold or rainy day.

 Go to the library: Even if you have a lot of books in your house, going to the library can be a fun excursion and discover new authors and books.
 Our library also offers videos and audio books (playaways) that my kids love to check out.
 Your library might also offer special activities like lego meet ups, story times, puppet shows, etc. over the holiday break.

 Set up a creation station: Have some unused art supplies?
 Spread them out on the table and encourage your kids to put them to use.
 You could even make a list of specific things to create/do, depending on your supplies and ages of your kids.